 34 The believer asked Philip, “Was the prophet talking about himself or someone else?”
 35 Then Philip ‘began’ to speak, and beginning with that very Scripture he told him the Good News about our Master Yeshua.

 36 As they traveled along the way, they came to a place where there was water.
 And the believer asked, “See, here is water.
 What prevents me from being immersed?”
 37 [A] 38 And he gave orders to stop the chariot, and they both went down to the water, and Philip immersed the believer.
 39 When they came up out of the water, the spirit of Yehovah quickly carried Philip away and the believer didn’t see him anymore, but he joyfully continued on his way.
 40 Philip found himself in Azotus, and from there he traveled around announcing the Good News in every city until he arrived in Caesarea.

 The Greek says “amazing people” instead of “extolling himself”.

 This may have originally read “Yahweh”, because there is abundant evidence that the Samaritans worshiped Yahweh.

 Immersion alone is insufficient!
 I know from experience.

 Aramaic: Mahaimna, “a faithful or confidential one”.
-Using the keyword “eunuchs”, find out why this has nothing to do with eunuchs here.
+In Aramaic, this has nothing to do with eunuchs!

 6 Now get up and go into the city, and there you’ll be told what you should do.”